kstenerud/concise-encoding/ce-structure.md

 ### Date

-Represents a date without specifying a time during that day.
+Represents a date without specifying a time of day.

 Dates in Concise Encoding are represented using the Gregorian calendar.
 Dates prior to 1582 are represented using the proleptic Gregorian calendar.